The surface burners are making a clicking noise but failing to ignite on your Maytag Cooktop

 The igniter will only spark to ignite the gas when the knob is aligned to the Ignite position.
 You may have moisture in the burner ports from cleaning or a spill.
 Either allow to dry or clean according to your Owner's Manual.
 You can speed up the drying time by blowing cool air from a hair dryer on the area.

 Clean clogged burner ports with a straight pin as shown below.
 Do not enlarge or distort the port.
 Do not use a wooden toothpick.
 If the burner needs to be adjusted, contact a trained repair specialist.

 CLICK HERE for more information on cleaning burners.

 Are you using a downdraft vent hood?

 The downdraft vent system may affect the flame stability and cooking performance.

 - To improve the burner performance, either decrease the downdraft vent blower speed or increase the cooktop burner flame setting.

 The downdraft vent system may disperse the flame away from the spark igniter and may cause it to continually spark while trying to reignite a burner that is already lit.

 - To resolve the issue of the cooktop igniter continuously sparking, either decrease the downdraft vent blower speed or increase the cooktop flame setting for that burner.

-Refer to the Use and Care Guide for specific information on setting the controls.
+Refer to the Owner's Manual for specific information on setting the controls.